It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Fats & oils (phospholipids) increase absorption too

-Many supplement manufacturers may not use a black pepper extract to boost absorption of their curcumin, but instead turn to what are known as phospholipids.
+Many supplement manufacturers may not use an extract made out of black pepper to boost absorption of their curcumin, but instead turn to what are known as phospholipids.

-These are a type of fat molecule, and several studies have shown that taking curcumin with phospholipids boosts its absorption beyond un-enhanced standardized extract, like the addition of black pepper extract can do.
+These are a type of fat molecule, and several studies have shown that taking curcumin with phospholipids boosts its absorption beyond un-enhanced standardized extract.

 - CurcuminMD Plus (Longvida®)